CS-Social-Good-CalPoly/Vera/README.md

    - Make sure to replace "Your commit message" with a meaningful description of your changes, and "your-branch-name" with the actual name of your branch.

 6. **Make a Pull Request:**
-   - When you're ready to merge your changes into the main branch, create a pull request (PR) on the project's repository.
+   - When you're ready for us to look at your work, create a pull request (PR) on the project's repository.
-   - Ensure that your PR provides a clear and concise description of the changes you've made.
+   - Ensure that your PR provides as much detail as possible about the changes you've made.
+   - Link the PR with the issue you worked on.
-   - Your PR will be reviewed by other contributors, and any necessary discussions or adjustments will be made before merging.
+   - Your PR will have to be approved by us before merging.
+If there are changes we request you to make, follow section 7.

 7. **Review and Make Edits:**
    - If feedback or alterations are requested, make the necessary changes in your branch.
+Re-push to the same branch as you work.
+     Please do not make new PRs when you make new pushes, the existing PR will automatically get updated when you push changes.
+     See section 8 if you are working on multiple tasks.

 8. **Switch Back to the Previous Task Branch:**
    - If you're working on multiple tasks, switch back to the branch where you were working on a previous task and continue your work.